JeffGe911/Data-analysis-for-Formula-1-Race-Performance-/README.md

 python main.py
 ```

-The code is organized into modules in the `src/` folder:
+The code is organized into modules in the `src/` folder and needs to run from 1 to 2 to 3 in order
-- `load_data.py` – loads CSVs and filters for 2022-2024
+1- `load_data.py` – loads CSVs and filters for 2022-2024
-- `preprocessing.py` – calculates pit stop averages and lap time variance
+2- `preprocessing.py` – calculates pit stop averages and lap time variance
-- `analysis.py` – creates all the visualizations
+3- `analysis.py` – creates all the visualizations

 Results get saved to the `results/` folder.